lingjzhu/slime_doc/docs/parallel.md

 r = process_map(resample_audio, file_list, max_workers=20,chunksize=1)
   ```

+Save this script as `parallel_resample.py`.
 Then you can call this parallelized job using the slurm job script below.
 ```
 #!/bin/bash
 #SBATCH --account=def-lingjzhu